mui/material-ui/docs/pages/blog/mui-core-v5.md

 ### A public roadmap

-You can use our GitHub project's roadmap to learn about what features we're working on, what stage they're at, and when we expect to bring them to you:
+You can use our GitHub's quarterly public roadmap to learn about what features we're working on, what stage they're at, and when we expect to bring them to you:

 - [MUI Core](https://github.com/mui-org/material-ui/projects/25)
 - [MUI X](https://github.com/mui-org/material-ui-x/projects/1)